Last Updated on June 24, 2026

 Flounder

-Fall is the top season for flounder.
+Fall is the prime season for flounder.
 Fish stage near passes before their offshore spawn.
 Both rod-and-reel and gigging action peak from mid-October through November.
 Target sandy transition zones where channels meet grass flats.
 Texas’s bag limit is five fish per person, with a minimum size of 14 inches.

 - Peak months: October and November